ComScore

 1. Fried Rice

-“Rice is a staple in Chinese cuisine,” Yinn Low tells us.
+“Rice is a staple in Chinese cuisine,” Yinn Low tells PureWow.
 “Chinese fried rice is a complete meal that feeds the entire family.
 The combination of ingredients can be anything from protein (chicken, pork, shrimp) to vegetables (carrots, peas, onions).
 It’s a wholesome meal for dinner.”
 It also happens to be simple and quick to make at home, but as Yinn Low advises, “for the best fried rice, leftover rice will be best.”
-(We know what we’re doing with our take-out leftovers.)
+(I know what I’m doing with my take-out leftovers.)

 2. Peking Duck

-“Personally, I think Peking duck is the best way to eat duck,” Yinn Low tells us of the Beijing dish.
+“Personally, I think Peking duck is the best way to eat duck,” Yinn Low says of the Beijing dish.
 “Crispy roasted duck sliced into bite-sized pieces, rolled up in a wrapper with salad and hoisin sauce.”
-Peking duck is seasoned, dried for 24 hours and cooked in an open-air oven called a hung oven, so it’s not something you can really replicate at home...but it is something we recommend seeking out at a traditional Chinese restaurant.
-(It’s traditionally carved and served in three courses: skin, meat and bones in the form of broth, with sides like cucumbers, bean sauce and pancakes).
+Peking duck is seasoned, dried for 24 hours and cooked in an open-air oven called a hung oven, so it’s not something you can fully replicate at home...but it is a traditional Chinese food that I recommend ordering from a real-deal restaurant.
+(It’s traditionally carved and served in three courses—skin, meat and bones in the form of broth—with sides like cucumbers, bean sauce and pancakes.)
+However, if you want to try it yourself, The Woks of Life has a simplified recipe that's worth checking out.

 3. Stinky Tofu